demeil1/vndb-api/README.md

 2. Open the "My Profile" tab and navigate to the "Applications" section
 3. Create a new token and use as instructed (see ["examples" directory](https://github.com/demeil1/vndb-api/tree/main/examples))

-# Current Limitations of This Crate

-1. **Filters**: This section offers a variety of [ways to filter through searches](https://api.vndb.org/kana#filters) ranging from a simple predicate consisting of a single array of strings to complex predicates with an array containing both boolean logic and arrays.
-As of now, this crate only supports simple predicates; however, this is subject to change in the future.
+# Reqursive Queries

-2. **Fields**: This section allows you to select the pieces of information you want to pull from the site about a particular subject (Visual Novels, Producers, etc.).
+**Fields**: This section allows you to select the pieces of information you want to pull from the site about a particular subject (Visual Novels, Producers, etc.).
 Unfortunately, due to the recursive nature of the [Visual Novel](https://api.vndb.org/kana#post-vn), [Release](https://api.vndb.org/kana#post-release), and [Character](https://api.vndb.org/kana#post-character) queries, recursive field choices have been limited.
 And, while the structs in this crate **DO** allow for said recursive field queries, recursive selection of fields is quite impractical and causes VNDB to deny providing a response due to the large size.
 These limitations only apply to the Visual Novel, Release, and Character queries.
-You **ARE** still be able to fill all struct fields with the aforementioned queries and recursive sections (such as related Visual Novels in a Visual Novel query) in the structure **WILL** still have their name and id such that they can be searched later on for extra information.
+You **ARE** still be able to fill all struct fields with the aforementioned queries.
+Recursive sections (such as related Visual Novels in a Visual Novel query) in the structure **WILL** still have their name and id such that they can be searched later on for extra information.